LibertyDSNP/contracts/README.md

 | LOCAL_NETWORK_PRIVATE_KEY         | private key for an account we have on our local network that has eth.         |
 | TESTNET_ACCOUNT_PRIVATE_KEY       | private key for an account we have on our test network that has eth.         |
 | TESTNET_CHAIN_URL     | Url to connect to tesnet        |

-`TESTNET_x_PRIVATE_KEY` - private key for the account which  hardhat uses.
-Set it to an account we have on the POA testnet that has eth in it.

 ## Accounts

 ## Deployments